Skip to Content

 How To Make Antipasto Pasta Salad

-I like the small shell pasta.
-It just fits, size wise, with everything else in this salad.
+TIP: I like the small shell pasta.
+It just fits, size-wise, with everything else in this salad.
 This is a salad where you want as many ingredients to hop on that fork as possible!

-Next you’ll want to dice your meats and cheese.
-I purchase my Salami, Pepperoni, and Provolone from the deli and ask them to slice it on a 2 or 3.
+Dice your meat and cheese into bite-sized cubes.
+I purchase my salami, pepperoni, and provolone from the deli and ask them to slice it thick on number 2 or 3.

 This way you’ll have nice chunks of meat and not flimsy little slices that stick together.
-Once you have it all chopped just throw it in a large bowl.
-This is a one bowl salad!
+Once you have it all diced, just throw it in a large bowl.
+This is a one-bowl salad!
 Hooray!

 Tomatoes

-Roma tomato’s work best for this salad and I seed them.
+Roma tomatoes work best for this salad and I seed them.
 The flavor and ease of using Roma Tomatoes can’t be beat.
-I love how easy they are to seed so that you don’t end up with a water tomato seed salad!
+I love how easy they are to seed so that you don’t end up with a watery tomato seed salad!
 (Not a huge fan of tomato water!)

-After you have your tomatoes all seeded you can dice them into small cubes.
-Dice your mild peppers making sure to remove the seeds.
-Dump that in your bowl.
+After you have your tomatoes all seeded, you can dice them into small cubes.
+Dice your mild peppers, making sure to remove the seeds.
+Dump it in your bowl.
 (Dump?
 There’s a delicate cooking term!)
 Now add your can of sliced olives, chopped basil, and fresh Parmesan Cheese.

 Your bowl should be looking pretty colorful by now!
 Time to add in your drained pasta, salad dressing, and balsamic vinegar.
 Mix it all together and chill for several hours!